marshlendel/DOM-lecture/README.md

 ## **Event Listeners**

-Event listeners allows us to execute a function owhen a particular event occurs.
+Event listeners allows us to execute a function when a particular event occurs.
 We call it using `addEventListener`

 - addEventListener takes an event and a callback function:
      - **Event** - What happens